 - Let rest for 15 minutes to give the oil time to soak into the inner sprout

 - Spread evenly on a roasting pan covered with aluminum foil, cut side up – do not crowd them

-- Roast until the outer leaves begin to crisp and beginning to blacken, about 15-20 minutes
+- Roast 10 minutes, then turn them.
+Roast 10-15 more minutes until the outer leaves begin to crisp and beginning to blacken

 - Mix the honey and sriracha together, tasting with each addition of sriracha until it’s just right for you